Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

 ## A design for multidimensional gas

-Sovereign SDK's rollups use multidimensional gas unit and prices.
+Sovereign SDK's rollups use multidimensional gas units and prices.
 For example, this allows to take into account the differences between native and zero-knowledge computational costs for the same operation.
 Indeed: